alexieyizhe/uni-notes/2A/MATH 239/Notes/2018-10-31-trees_pt_4_spanning_trees.md

 > In homework, we showed: if $G$ is a bipartite graph with $n$ vertices, then $|E(G)| \leq (\frac{n}{2})^2$.
 > A harder version: if $G$ is a graph with no cycle of length 3, then $|E(G)| \leq (\frac{n}{2})^2$ (leads to Turan's Theorem).

+### Minimum Weight Spanning Trees

 Consider a graph with numbers corresponding to edges.
 Find a spanning tree that minimizes the sum of the numbers on its edges.
-These are called __minimum weight spanning trees.__
+These are called __minimum weight spanning trees.__, or __minimum spanning trees__.

 There are two main algorithms for _finding these minimum trees:_